 There are a number of unique functions designed into your Sundance hot tub to protect it from damage and/or to aid in troubleshooting.
-The error indicator A as well as a screen will notify you when the spa needs immediate attention.
+The error indicator $\triangle$ as well as a screen will notify you when the spa needs immediate attention.
 Following is a listing of all the possible messages along with their meanings.
 Always insist on genuine Sundance replacement parts.

-- Open Flow Switch: (Heater is deactivated.
+- 1. Open Flow Switch: The flow switch is open.
+Heater is disabled.
+The circ pump's filter is dirty, or an air lock has occurred at the pump intake.
+Refer to owner's manual for additional information.
+Clean the filters. - Closed Flow Switch: (Heater is deactivated.
 The filter/circulation may also be deactivated.)
-The flow switch is malfunctioning open, the circulation pump's filter cartridge is excessively dirty or an air lock condition has occurred at the circulation pump intake.
-Contact your authorized dealer or service organization. - 2.
-Closed Flow Switch: (Heater is deactivated.
-The filter/circulation may also be deactivated.)
 The flow switch is malfunctioning closed.
-Contact your authorized dealer or service organization. - 3.
-Toggling Flow Switch: (Heater is deactivated.)
-The flow switch is behaving erratically.
-Heater is disabled, check for dirty filter.
-Make sure to clean the filter(s) and correct proper water level before contacting your dealer or service organization. - 4.
-Shorted Hi-limit Temp Sensor: The hi-limit temperature sensor is not functional.
+Contact your authorized dealer or service organization. - Flow Restriction: Heater is disabled, check for dirty filter.
+Consult the owner's manual for additional information.

+Note: Make sure to clean the filter(s) and correct proper water level before contacting your dealer or service organization.

+- Shorted Hi-limit Temp Sensor: The hi-limit temperature sensor is not functional.
 Heater is disabled.
 This must be repaired only by a qualified authorized service organization or service technician. - 5.
 Open Hi-limit Temp Sensor: The hi-limit temperature sensor is not functional.
 Heater is disabled.
 This must be repaired only by a qualified authorized service organization or service technician. - 6.
 Shorted Water Temp Sensor: The temperature sensor is not functional.
 Heater is disabled.
-This must be repaired only by a qualified authorized service organization or service technician. - 7.
-Open Water Temp Sensor: The temperature sensor is not functional.
+This must be repaired only by a qualified authorized service organization or service technician.

+- 7. Open Water Temp Sensor: The temperature sensor is not functional.
 Heater is disabled.
 This must be repaired only by a qualified authorized service organization or service technician. - 8.
 Closed Flow Switch on Start-up: Flow switch is non-functional.
 Closed or shorted flow switch on system start-up (system disabled).
-Contact your authorized dealer or service organization.

-- 9. Frozen on Start-up: Flow switch is non-functional.
+Contact your authorized dealer or service organization. - 9.
+Frozen on Start-up: Flow switch is non-functional.
 Shorted flow switch on system start-up (system disabled) and freeze condition detected.
 Contact your authorized dealer or service organization. - 10.
 Cool Warning: Spa water is more than 20°F/11°C cooler than the temperature set point, the circulation pump and heater will automatically activate to provide freeze protection.
 The spa will stay in this mode until the water temperature reaches 15°F/8°C below the set temperature.
 No corrective action is necessary.

-Note: The heater icon \mathbf{i} will be blinking and the error icon \mathbf{i} will be displayed under the temperature.
+Note: The heater icon \( \) will be blinking and the error icon \( \) will be displayed under the temperature.